sarathkainakary/BeMotivated/Firoz.md

 "The weak can never forgive.
 Forgiveness is the attribute of the strong."-mahatma gandhi

 "Don’t take rest after your first victory because if you fail in second, more lips are waiting to say that your first victory was just luck.”-APJ Abdul kalam

+“The only time you fail is when you fall down and stay down.”

+Stephen Richards